0xkaz/react-native-local-llm-notes/README.md

 [日本語版 README → `README.ja.md`](README.ja.md)

 This is a working **demo / reference** for shipping on-device generative AI in a React Native app.
-The model ([Qwen 2.5 / Llama 3.2 in GGUF](#models--licensing)) runs locally through [llama.rn](https://github.com/mybigday/llama.rn) (a llama.cpp binding) — your notes never leave the phone, and it works with no network once a model is downloaded.
+The model (a [Qwen 2.5 GGUF](#models--licensing)) runs locally through [llama.rn](https://github.com/mybigday/llama.rn) (a llama.cpp binding) — your notes never leave the phone, and it works with no network once a model is downloaded.

 Not Expo — this is **bare React Native (CLI)** with the **New Architecture** (TurboModules/Fabric), because the LLM needs native modules.